spolanyev/dictionary/README.md

 # About

-I rewrote the server side of my English-Russian dictionary from PHP to Go (even the entry points remained the same).
-It's a fast and simple implementation.
+I rewrote the server side of my American English-Russian dictionary from PHP to Go (even the entry points remained the same) because Go won [my language contest](https://github.com/spolanyev/speed-comparison).
+It was started in quick hand.
 If you want to indulge in patterns, please have a look at [my other implementation](https://github.com/spolanyev/clean-architecture).

 ![Server](https://github.com/spolanyev/dictionary/blob/main/server.png?raw=true)